-About 10 years ago, after reviewing the results of a recent physical, my doctor said he thought I should start taking a cholesterol-lowering prescription medicine—for the rest of my life.
+A number of years ago, after reviewing the results of a recent physical, my doctor said he thought I should start taking a cholesterol-lowering prescription medicine—for the rest of my life.

 I hated that idea.
 I don’t like taking medicine in general, wasn’t happy about spending money on medicine every month, and was not willing to accept the idea that my health required this level of help.
-I wasn’t overweight and I didn’t smoke, but I wasn’t a regular exerciser and didn’t have the best eating habits.
+I wasn’t overweight and didn’t smoke, but I wasn’t a regular exerciser and didn’t have the best eating habits.
 I asked him to give me six months to turn things around.
 Skeptically and reluctantly, he agreed.

 When I went back for another checkup six months later, my doctor was surprised.
 He said my numbers looked so much better that he no longer saw a need for meds.

 What to do

 You don’t need to become a triathlete to be healthy.
 Just getting the following basics right will put you on a path toward greater health and lower healthcare costs.

 Get some exercise.
 You don’t need to run, but you do need to move.
 Even walking a couple of miles three times a week will make a huge difference.

 Eat healthy.
 Fortunately, my wife insists on this, loading us up with plenty of fruits and vegetables (The Environmental Working Group publishes an annual study of the produce with the highest concentrations of pesticides, which can help you decide which produce is especially important to buy organic).
 I do have to fight my sweet tooth, but I suppose it’s fortunate that I like dark chocolate, which I’m told is good for us in moderation.